Overview

 - Get lost in places they used to know well.

-- Eventually forget the names of family members and everyday objects.
+- Forget the names of family members and everyday objects.

 Thinking and reasoning

-Doing more than one task at once is especially difficult.
+Alzheimer's disease causes trouble concentrating and thinking, especially about abstract concepts such as numbers.
+Doing more than one task at once is especially hard.
 It may be challenging to manage finances, balance checkbooks and pay bills on time.
-Eventually, a person with Alzheimer's disease may be unable to recognize and deal with numbers.
+Eventually people with Alzheimer's disease may not recognize numbers.

 Making judgments and decisions